Marshall vs. North Texas NCAA Football Odds, Plays and Insights | October 15, 2021

 Marshall Stats and Trends

-- Marshall has two wins against the spread in six games this season.

-- This season, the Thundering Herd are winless ATS when entering a game as a favorite of 11 points or more (in three chances).

-- Marshall's games this year have hit the over four times in six opportunities (66.7%).
+- Marshall's games this year have gone over the total in four out of six opportunities (66.7%).

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.